Can crystal red shrimp live with cherry shrimp?

 Q: How can I encourage algae and biofilm growth for my shrimp to graze on?

-A: Allow natural sunlight to reach the tank or use aquarium lights to encourage algae growth.
+A: Allow natural sunlight to reach the tank or use aquarium lightsOpens in a new tab. to encourage algae growth.
 Biofilm can be promoted by adding natural decorations like driftwood, rocks, and leaves.
 Limit excessive cleaning to avoid removing these valuable food sources for your shrimp.

 Mark